Stiff Upper Lip World Tour

-The Stiff Upper Lip World Tour was a concert tour by the Australian hard rock band AC/DC in support of their fourteenth studio album, Stiff Upper Lip, which was released in 28 February 2000.
+The Stiff Upper Lip World Tour was a concert tour by the Australian hard rock band AC/DC in support of their fourteenth studio album, Stiff Upper Lip, which was released on 28 February 2000.
 This tour had 6 legs around the world lasting 11 months starting on 1 August 2000 in Grand Rapids, Michigan finishing on 8 July 2001 in Cologne, Germany.

 Background

 The tour began on 1 August 2000 at the Van Andel Arena in Grand Rapids, United States.
 The stage show featured a 40-foot bronze Angus statue with horns which was featured on the cover of the band's fourteenth studio album, Stiff Upper Lip.
 During the show, the statue released smoke out of its mouth with fire coming out of the head of its guitar.
 The Munich, Germany show on 14 June was filmed for Stiff Upper Lip Live.